CodeItQuick/PokerHandRangeRubyReact/README.md

   5 pending
 ```

-Note: all of these tests run in under 100ms, and generally are under 10ms.
-Due to file I/O speeds for the 18 testing files, it takes ~8s to run, but using Wallaby.js I basically get instant feedback.

 # Running the Application

 After forking and downloading the repo, go into the "backend/frontend" folder and you should be able to run the front end through npm install and then npm run.